Digital transformation strategy: guide for small businesses

 3. Get buy-in from everyone

-Key communication strategies:
+Use these communication strategies:

-- Highlight personal benefits: Show how it makes their job easier
+- Highlight personal benefits: show how it makes their job easier

 Your team may have different levels of confidence with new technology, depending on their skills and backgrounds.
+However, it's worth noting that research shows a high digital appetite across the population, with 86% of individuals reporting they are willing to engage digitally for important tasks.

 4. Build a roadmap